acodili-jg/molecules/README.md

  - Yellow Outline - those molecules are selected

- - Magenta Outline - accelrate molecules mode was enabled
+ - Magenta Outline - accelerate molecules mode was enabled

  - Red Line - the velocity of molecules